-Savyasachi is an Associate Professor in the Department of Astronomy, Astrophysics & Space Engineering at the Indian Institute of Technology Indore (IIT Indore).
+Savyasachi is an astrophysicist, an instrumentation (radio frequency) expert, a data analysis / machine learning / AI / neuroscience enthusiast and a former poet.
 He has a PhD in Astrophysics from the University of Wisconsin-Madison (UW-Madison), where he received a Jansky Fellowship (2006-2007).
 Over the last decade, teaching has been a passion, as also mentoring and guiding school and undergraduate students.
 He has headed curriculum reform at IIT Indore.
 His teaching philosophy and practice is to get the students to be “hands-on”, so that the classroom and the lab are a single resource for students, and therefore should be integrated.
 In other words, the classroom MUST be a laboratory where students toy with explanations and stitch them together to understand, explore, and create, with the mentor / teacher guiding them along.

 Currently upskilling in Machine Learning and AI, Savyasachi also dabbles in tinkering with small electronic equipment and now offers solutions for small electronics and communications needs, with collaborators.

 The straitjacketed bio over, here's the reality.
 With a highly non-linear trajectory throughout his life, he is a lazy dreamer and tends to generally swim against any tide he finds himself in..ecumenically, grammatically, mathematically, physically and psychologically.
 He is a failure by any sensible standards, and a mad, bad egg - contact at your own risk.

 In Isaac Asimov's Foundation universe, the motivation for psychohistory arose from the general idea of preserving humanity.
 Ironically, this idea was formulated by two robots - R. Daneel Olivaw and R. Giskard Reventlov as the Zeroth Law of Robotics.